vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ## split_between_positions

-Splits the stated string within a path into three parts by defining a range of index.
+Divides the stated string in a path within a range of numeric position into an array of three non-overlapping segments and assign it to the target path.
+The source string is split into three components, namely the initial substring, the dividing string between the starting and ending positions and the final substring.

 ### definition

-["split_between_positions", path1, index1, index2, path2]
+["split_between_positions", sourcePath, startPosition, endPosition, targetPath]

 ### Parameters

 - `"split_between_positions"` – The name of the function.
-- `path1` – The name of an existing event attribute or event data path.
+- `psourcePath` – The name of an existing event attribute or event data path.
-- `path2` - The name of the new event attribute or event data path.
+- `targetPath` - The name of the new event attribute or event data path.
-- `index1` – The start position.
+- `startPosition` – The start position of the string.
 The param support integers.
-- `index2` – The end position.
+- `endPosition` – The end position of the string.
 The param support integers.

 ### Example